1989:

 1910:

 Musician Charles LaVere, the man who wrote the Golden Horseshoe Revue music, is born Charles LaVere Johnson in Salina, Kansas.
-A jazz pianist, saxophonist, trombonist, cornetist, accordionist, singer, arranger and composer, he sang in the 'Golden Horseshoe Revue' at Disneyland until 1960.
+A jazz pianist, saxophonist, trombonist, cornetist, accordionist, singer, arranger and composer, he played piano for the 'Golden Horseshoe Revue' at Disneyland (1955-1960).

 1913: